-Calvary opened in 1983 in the basement of Calvary Baptist Church as a temporary overnight shelter for homeless women.
+Calvary opened in 1983 in the basement of Calvary Baptist Church as a temporary overnight shelter for women experiencing homelessness.
 In response to the ongoing needs of the community, Calvary Women’s Shelter was incorporated and later became the Calvary Transitional Housing Program.
-Calvary’s capacity and support services have grown consistently over the last 30 years.
+Calvary’s capacity and support services have grown consistently over the last 40 years.

 Sister Circle, a permanent housing program for women in recovery from substance addiction, began in 1997.
 The program provides permanent housing and support services for women who live independently.

-In September 2014, Calvary launched Step Up DC, a job placement program that connects women to stable employment in the DC area.
+In September 2014, Calvary launched Step Up DC, a program that empowers women with the tools needed to secure employment.

 In November 2019, Calvary opened Reach Up Housing program.
-This program will allow Calvary to have an even greater impact in working to end the homelessness epidemic in the DC area by adding 31 transitional housing beds.
-Fifteen of the beds at Reach Up will be designated specifically to survivors of violence.
+This program has allowed Calvary to have an even greater impact in working to end the homelessness epidemic in the DC area by adding 31 transitional housing beds in an apartment-style setting.
+15 of the beds at Reach Up are designated specifically to survivors of violence.

 Calvary Women’s Services was named one of 25 Red Hot Nonprofits by DCA Live, a group that spotlights the fastest-growing companies and most dynamic professionals in the Washington, DC region.